Marketing a small business on social media is no easy feat. It seems like most social media platforms are saturated with content these days.

 Once you’ve got a grasp on who your target audience is, it’s time to figure out where they spend most of their time.

 Is it on Facebook?
 On Instagram?
 TikTok?
 LinkedIn?

 You don’t want to waste time investing your efforts and limited resources into a social media platform that doesn’t hold a high percentage of your target market.

 You want to choose the social media platform that your target audience spends the most time on.

 In order to figure out which are the best social media platforms for your business, check out that blog.

 3. Run a Competitor Analysis

-When marketing a small business on social media, one of the best things you can do is perform a competitor analysis.
+When marketing a small business on social media, performing a competitor analysis has become one of the best practices.

 This means researching your competitors to see if they’re on social media and if so, how well they’re doing.